Studio system: Star-driven system

 By 1957, independent producers made 50% of full-length American films.
 Beyond working for others, top actors such as Gregory Peck and Frank Sinatra created their own production companies and purchased scripts.
 Top independent directors George Stevens, Billy Wilder, and William Wyler also saw their paychecks increase, in part because their involvement attracted star actors.
 Studios increasingly provided funding and facilities to independent producers as opposed to making their own films, or just like United Artists, they focused on distribution.
-While television had damaged Hollywood, TV production companies such as Desilu and the film studios' own TV divisions helped save the industry by using otherwise-unused facilities.

 Syndication, television, recession, and conglomerate Hollywood

+While television had damaged Hollywood and was growing overseas, TV production companies such as Desilu and the film studios' own TV divisions helped save the industry by using otherwise-unused facilities.
+Independent producers produced much American television programming into the 1960s.
+As major studios found that TV programs' success, and production costs and schedules, were more predictable (a Universal executive said "Just as General Motors turns out cars, we turn out television shows.
+It's a business") than films, by the early 1970s their programs dominated prime time.

 At the beginning of the 1960s the major studios began to reissue older films for syndication and transformed into mainly producing telefilms and b-movies to supply TV's demand for programming.
 The industry underwent a severe recession, due in part to big-budget flops, but soon recovered artistically with such films as The Godfather (1972) and The Exorcist (1973).

 Steven Spielberg's Jaws (1975) and George Lucas's Star Wars (1977) became the prototype for the modern blockbuster.
 Prior to Jaws, most films would initially be released in a few key cities, and would later spread to "secondary markets" across the country based on the response in those markets—a system called "platforming".
 Jaws was instead immediately released simultaneously across the country, and backed by a $700,000 TV advertising budget—the first time that trailers were released on network television—along with extensive promotional merchandising.
 The release of films at hundreds of venues became the norm, with hits such as the sequels to Lucas's Star Wars, The Empire Strikes Back and Return of the Jedi, Spielberg's back-to-back successes with Raiders of the Lost Ark and E.T. the Extra-Terrestrial, and the development of home-video and cable television.
 Meanwhile, the uncontrolled budget of Heaven's Gate (1980), and its limited box-office revenue, resulted in the sale of United Artists to MGM a year later.

 From 1990 to 1995, New Hollywood turned into more of a conglomerate Hollywood and quickly dominating the entire global entertainment industry.